WallStreetMojo

 What is the Professional Risk Manager (PRM)?

 The Professional Risk Managers’ International Association (PRMIA) offers PRM certification to enhance risk assessment and mitigation knowledge.
-It is a highly acknowledged credential for risk management professionals, designed to help professionals develop a detailed understanding of financial risk management.
+It is a highly acknowledged credential for risk management professionals, designed to help them develop a detailed understanding of financial risk management.

 FRM vs PRM Infographics